msharma24/terraform-aws-network-firewall-deployment-models/README.md

-# AWS Network Firewall  Deployment models using Terraform
+# AWS Network Firewall  Deployment models with Terraform

 # Info
 This project contains Terraform resources to deploy